Skip to main content

 7. For omega-3 specifically, eat actual fish (sardines, mackerel, salmon) 2-3x weekly instead of supplements when possible.
 Fish has been studied for microplastic content but the body of evidence is more mature.

-See related: microplastics in prenatal vitamins, microplastics in seafood, and microplastics in protein powder.
+See related: microplastics in prenatal vitamins, microplastics in seafood, and microplastics in protein powder and supplements.

 What the MicroPlastics app checks